Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Quantization methods

 \section{Quantization methods}

+Compression methods aim to reduce communication data by compressing gradients or model parameters that need to be transmitted between workers or servers.
+However, most of these methods use lossy compression, which prevents the receiver from fully recovering the original gradients or model parameters.
+As a result, convergence may be impacted due to the reduced amount of information available.
+It has been an active research direction to reduce the communication traffic with little impact on the convergence.

+Quantization is a one of popular compression schemes that uses lower bits to represent data originally represented by 32 bits on each dimension of the transmitted gradient.
+As shown in Fig. \ref{fig:compression}, the element in the quantized gradient is coded by fewer bits, resulting in low-precision gradients after quantization.
+Low-precision gradients are beneficial to DL as higher-speed calculations and lower memory are needed for training DNNs on CPUs and GPUs.
+Many researchers have studied DL convergence under low-precision gradients with different quantization methods~\citep{ImproSpeedNN,DLwithlimited,ProbroundingNN,DorefaNet,Hubara2017}.
+The process of quantized SGD can be formulated by as following equations:

+where $Quant(\cdot)$ denotes the quantization function that encodes gradients, and $Quant(\cdot)$ the unquantizer that decodes quantized gradients.
+This approach reduces communication costs as $G_{i,t}^{quant}(\mathbf{x_t})$, compared to the approach described in Eq. (\ref{eq:ssgd_gra}).

-The communication of gradients in synchronous data-parallel SGD methods actually is a distributed mean estimation problem \cite{DisMeanEst}\cite{RandDisMean}.
-Suresh et al. \cite{DisMeanEst} and Jakub et al. \cite{RandDisMean} analyzed the communication-efficient algorithms for distributed mean estimation.
+In ~\citep{DisMeanEst} and \citep{DisMeanEst}, the communication of gradients in BSP-SGD actually is regarded as a distributed mean estimation problem~\citep{DisMeanEst,RandDisMean}.
+They ~\citep{DisMeanEst,RandDisMean} analyzed the communication-efficient algorithms for distributed mean estimation.
 They used the Mean Squared Error (MSE) to measure how accurate the quantization methods are.
-And then, they proposed a coding strategy achieving the best MSE for a given communication cost.
-When one wants to decrease the MSE error by increasing the number of levels of quantization, the communication cost will increase.
-In order to reduce the communication cost, Suresh et al. \cite{DisMeanEst} proposed two methods, Stochastic Rotated Quantization and Variable Length Coding.
-In Stochastic Rotated Quantization, all clients and the central server generate a global random rotation matrix and then try to find an orthogonal matrix $\mathbb{R}$ that achieves low MSE.
-Variable Length Coding uses arithmetic of Huffman Coding corresponding to the number of times each quantized value has appeared.
+And then, they proposed coding strategies to achieve the best MSE for a given communication cost, considering that increasing the number of quantization levels increases the communication cost.
+To reduce the communication cost, Suresh et al.~\citep{DisMeanEst} proposed two methods, Stochastic Rotated Quantization (SRQ) and Variable Length Coding (VLC).
+In SRQ, all clients and the central server generate a global random rotation matrix and then try to find an orthogonal matrix $\mathbb{R}$ that achieves low MSE.
+The VLC uses arithmetic of Huffman Coding corresponding to the number of times each quantized value has appeared.

-Sei et al. \cite{1bit} proposed 1-bit SGD to reduce the transmitted data volumes, and they successfully trained the deep model on traditional speech applications with 10x speedup.
-The 1-bit SGD reduces each element of the gradient to one bit.
-It quantifies a gradient $G_{i,t}(\mathbf{x}_t)$, and keeps the quantization error $\delta_{i,t}(\mathbf{x}_t)$ at the same time.
-The process of 1-bit SGD can be described using the following equations:

-where $Quant(\cdot)$ denotes the quantization function encoding the gradient, and $Quant(\cdot)$ the unquantizer decoding the gradient.
-Comparing to Eq. (\ref{eq:ssgd_gra}), the exchanging messages turn into $G_{i,t}^{quant}(\mathbf{x_t})$, which significantly reduces the communication volume.